ltlemonjuice/LEDTABLE-Binary-Clock/README.md

 The lack of RTC (Real Time Clock) in the Raspberry Pi B renders this script nearly useless, unless the Raspi is connected to the internet.
 Without, the Raspi just resumes the time before shutdown.

 To counter this problem we simply send the current time of the smartphone and set the localtime of the Raspi accordingly at every launch of the script.

+####Changes
+Several different Clock Faces have been added to choose from:
+- Binary
+- Digital
+- Analog
+- Scrolling